newchuyalong/libgdx-learning/Project-Setup-Gradle.md

 ### Running & Debugging in Intellij Idea

 ### Running from the command line

-### Running from the command line
+The ANDROID_HOME environment variable needs to be pointing to a valid android SDK before you do any command line wizardry.
+To do this on Windows, you can issue this from the command line:
+`set ANDROID_HOME=C:/Path/To/Your/Android/Sdk`
+On Linux and Mac OS X you can do this from the shell:
+`export ANDROID_HOME=/Path/To/Your/Android/Sdk`
-Once you have the ANDROID_HOME environment variable pointing at the Android SDK, you can use the following to run gradle tasks:
+Once you have the ANDROID_HOME environment variable pointing at the Android SDK, you can use the following to run gradle tasks from the command line:

-On Windows:
+On Windows invoke gradle like this:
 `gradlew clean`

-On Mac IS or linux
+On Mac OS or Linux invoke gradle like this:
 `./gradlew clean`
+Note the leading dot slash on Unix like systems.
+In both cases, the clean task will remove all build files from all modules in the project, e.g. class files previously generated.
 #### Running the desktop project
+To run the desktop project, use this gradle command:
 `./gradlew desktop:run`
 #### Running the android project
+To run the android project, use this gradle command:
 `./gradlew android:installDebug`
 #### Running the gwt project
+To run the gwt project, use this gradle command:
 `./gradlew gwt:gwtDev`
 #### Running the ios project
+To run the ios project, use this gradle command:
 `./gradlew ios:whoknows`